 Why do you so desperately want to know what’s happening all the time?
 What will you do with this information?

-I must tell you, Masha and I do rarely watch the news.
-We have barely watched it for over a year now, and you know what?
+I must tell you, Maša and I rarely watch the news.
+We’ve barely watched it for over a year now, and you know what?
 Life has been great without it in our lives.
-We enjoying missing out on the news.
-It may sound ignorant but it’s true.
+We enjoy missing out on the news.
+It may sound ignorant, but it’s true.